SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-create-maintapp-1.md

 # Create a Maintenance Notifications App with SAP Build Code

-Part 1, create the initial application.
+Part 1: Create the initial application.

 ### Create a Full-Stack Application Project from the Lobby